 RG6 and RG59 are the two types of coaxial cable.
-Many factors create the difference between these two cables.
-RG6 has a heavier wire gauge and its shielding can support the higher bandwidth.
-RG59 is thinner as compared to the RG6 cable.
-If your applications can run on the lower frequency then you should go for RG59 coax cable.
+There are many factors responsible for the difference between these two cables.
+RG6 has a heavier wire gauge, and its shielding can support the higher bandwidth.

 What is a Coaxial Cable?

-It is a type of copper cable that is designed with a metal shield or other this sort of components.
-The purpose of this cable is to keep the interference out of the cable.
 The primary use of this cable is to connect satellite antenna to the television set.
-There are many types of this cable but in this article, we’ll talk about the RG6 and RG59 coaxial cables.
+There are many types of this cable, but in this article, we’ll talk about the RG6 and RG59 coaxial cables.